baladotme/baladotme/README.md

 I am Bala, a Project Manager associated with ACT Government, Canberra and interested in all things Next.js, React, Typescript, Supabase, Figma and indie development!

-- 🔭 I’m currently working on NameMoat, building a business site for domain related business.
+- 🔭 I’m currently working on Ponnilam and NameMoat, building a business site for realestate and domain related business.
 - 🌱 I’m currently learning Figma.
 - 👯 I’m looking to collaborate on building web apps!
 Ideas welcome :)